 Remove Excess Lawn Thatch With a Scarifier

-Some lawn thatch (between 1/4″ – 1/2″) is a good thing because it protects the crown of the grass plant when you use the lawn.
+Some lawn thatch (quarter on an inch) is a good thing because it protects the crown of the grass plant when you use the lawn.

-More than half an inch of thatch can cause problems because it acts as a barrier to the soil so water, air and nutrients can’t penetrate.
-This starves the roots of what they need to produce food and grow so you’ll end up with a lawn of sparse, patchy, unhealthy grass.
+However, too much thatch acts as a barrier which prevents water, air and nutrients from penetrating the soil.
+This starves the roots of what they need to produce food and grow.
+As such so you end up with a lawn of sparse, patchy, unhealthy grass.